forcepushdev/Preflight/README.md

 Review your AI Agents changes locally.

-This specific seok im ction is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.
+This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.

 To keep everything working, do not remove `<!-- ... -->` sections.
 <!-- Plugin description end -->